MuYunyun/blog/README.md

 ### Data Structure

 This section we will start tralvel in the world of data strcture together!
-There is no doubt that the travel is so interestring that you'll enjoy it too!
+There is no doubt the travel is so interestring that you'll enjoy it too!
+Before your travel of data structure, I want to tell two points it's valueble:

+1. Interest and Insist.
+2. Thought is more important than action.

 > [Travel Of LeetCode](https://github.com/MuYunyun/blog/blob/master/LeetCode/README.md)